FOREX-Japanese yen jumps after authorities sound intervention warning

 Rare joint statement from BOJ and govt on yen

-LONDON, June 10 (Reuters) - The Japanese yen jumped on Friday after the government and the central bank in a rare joint statement expressed concern about the yen's recent slide to hit two-decade lows.
+LONDON, June 10 (Reuters) - The Japanese yen jumped on Friday after the government and the central bank in a rare joint statement expressed concern about its recent slide to hit two-decade lows, while the dollar edged higher ahead of key U.S. inflation data.

 After a meeting with his Bank of Japan (BOJ) counterpart, the country's top currency diplomat Masato Kanda told reporters that Tokyo will take appropriate action as needed, a sign Japan may be edging closer to intervening in the market in a bid to arrest the yen's declines.

 "Generally if you look back at BOJ behaviour, if they say they will take appropriate action that is seen as the top level of intervention they go through before physical intervention.
-So, they have gone as far as they can go for now," said Adam Cole, chief currency strategist at RBC Capital Markets.
+So, they have gone as far as they can go for now," Adam Cole, chief currency strategist at RBC Capital Markets, said.

+The yen also rallied versus the euro, with the single currency last down 0.8% at 141.65 yen EURJPY=EBS.

-Elsewhere on Friday the dollar was little moved as traders braced for U.S. inflation data that should guide the Federal Reserve's policy tightening path.
+Elsewhere on Friday the dollar inched higher as traders braced for U.S. inflation data that should guide the Federal Reserve's policy tightening path.

 U.S. core consumer price growth is expected to cool a fraction.
 This could give the Fed some wiggle room to raise rates less aggressively later in the year as it tries to rein in inflation without tipping the economy into recession.